 I've traveled throughout North America, South America, Asia and Europe for over 10 years as a musician, songwriter and producer.
-When I first set foot in London, I knew early on I would someday have long stays in Europe.
+When I first set foot in London, I knew early on I would experience long term stays in Europe.
 In the year of 2001, an American-Hungarian friend came to visit me during my US concert tour.
 Having worked in the music industry for so long, I was losing interested and wanted to pursue other ventures in life.
 My friend asked if I would like to come visit Hungary.
-He had been living there for over a year and had nothing but great things to say about the country.
-Since I've always wanted to experience Europe (independent of a band) and had never been to Hungary before, I gladly accepted the invite.
-A few months later, I was on a plane bound for Central Europe.
+Living in Hungary for over a year, he had nothing but great things to say about the country.
+Since I've always wanted to experience Europe "independent of a band" and had never been to Hungary before, I gladly accepted the invite.
+Months later, I was on a plane bound for Central Europe.
 My idea was to stay for a few weeks just to see how much I'd enjoy it.
-From Budapest to Bucharest, from Vienna to Zagreb, I found the lifestyle, cultures and people I met to be amazing.
+From Budapest to Bucharest, from Vienna to Zagreb, I found the lifestyle, cultures and the people I met to be amazing.
 The few weeks I planned to stay, turned into a few months.
-Over the last decade, I traveled back and forth, from my hometown of Los Angeles to my adopted city of Budapest, in every opportunity.
+Over the last decade, I traveled back and forth, from my hometown of Los Angeles to my adopted city of Budapest, every opportunity.

 Coming from a creative background with extensive experience in the inner workings of the Internet, I have often wondered how, in this day and age of Social Media, so much undiscovered talent exist in Hungary and other Central European countries.
-With successful European bands like The Carbonfools, Cloud 9+, Ivan & The Parasol (and other music artist) as well as outstanding fashion designers such as Zoltan Herczeg, Eszter Aron and Aarion Clothing to name a few, I often wondered why has it been so difficult for talent (and their products) to break into the global marketplace, especially into my country - United States of America.
-After building relationships with various talent across the local Hungarian music, film and fashion scene, I've come to the conclusion that the lack of access and avaiblility to the International marketplace is part of the problem.
-Another challenge seems to be 'the messages' getting lost in the language.
+With successful European bands like The Carbonfools, Cloud 9+, Ivan & The Parazol (and other music artist) as well as outstanding fashion designers such as Zoltan Herczeg, Eszter Aron and Aarion Clothing to name a few, I've asked myself why is it so difficult for talent (and their products) to break into the global marketplace, especially in my country - United States of America.
+After building relationships with various talent across the local Hungarian music, film and fashion scene, I've come to the conclusion that the lack of access and availability to the International marketplace is part of the problem.
+Another challenge seems to be 'messages' getting lost in languages.
 Before coming to Budapest, I did most of my research on the internet to learn more about Hungary.
-I wasn't interested in obtaining knowledge from a US website or a book from a US bookstore, but from real people living in Hungary.
+I wasn't interested in obtaining knowledge from US websites or books from a US bookstore, but from real people living in Hungary.
 However, the deeper I researched, the more the language changed from English to Hungarian (Magyar).
 Few of the social media sites including Facebook and Twitter, had any English content to offer non-Hungarian speaking people.
-It makes complete sense to have all literature (physical print or Internet) in the language of a particular country.
-From an international standpoint, however, the lack of English can be the deciding factor why much of the great talent never reaches the eyes and ears of Americans (like myself).
-Furthermore, the literature that is available in English can sometimes feel like the author of the article isn't a native English speaker, which can also put native speakers off from continuing to read the article.
-Lack of success on a global scale has little to do with the level of talent and skill that exist in Central Europe, but more to do with the rest of the world not having access to the talent and proper English-based literature.
+It makes complete sense to have literature (physical print or Internet) in the language of a particular country.
+From an international standpoint, however, the lack of English can be the deciding factor why much of the great talent never reaches the eyes and ears of Americans (myself included).
+Furthermore, the literature that is available in English can sometimes feel like the author of the article isn't a native English speaker, which can also put-off native speakers from continuing to read such articles.
+Lack of success on a global scale has little to do with the level of talent and skill that exist in Central Europe, but more to do with the rest of the world not having access to the talent and engaging English-based literature or content.

 For over a decade, I've invested my time, effort, experience and cash in the pursuit of creating a pathway of worldwide exposure and opportunity for talent.
 I've gained much experience from my lengthy stays in Central Europe, which has led me to the planning and building of my startup company NUQIK, LLC.
 (USA-based company).
 The objective of NUQIK is threefold: